 LACUNAE explores a speculative narrative of the origin of Venice.
 By capturing the above and underwater richness of spatial sounds, the project creates an unprecedented auditory map of the lagoon.
 It aims to foster new ways of connecting with neighboring species and environments, illuminating the unexplored and benthic zones of the lagoon.
 Sonifying and transducing climate data into sound, the final output will make complex and abstract concepts more tangible and accessible.
 LACUNAE is a film and sound installation that immerses the audience in a spatial model of the Venice lagoon using ambisonic recordings.
 Spectators journey through layers of sound, from atmospheric ambiences to underwater depths.
 They experience the turbid waters' sonic textures, including migrating birds, fish, gray shrimp, and mussels, alongside human activities from ports, infrastructure, and research.
 The installation invites exploration of the lagoon’s ecological and cultural dimensions, offering a dynamic auditory perspective on this unique environment.

-LACUNAE was presented at TBA21 Solstice Festival, curated by María Montero Sierra at Ocean Space, Venice, as part of the concluding event of the TBA21–Academy's residency program, organized within the framework of STARTS4WaterII and featuring live performance, sound, and participatory installation dedicated to deep listening to the multispecies stories of the Venice lagoon.
+LACUNAE was premiered at TBA21 Solstice Festival, curated by María Montero Sierra at Ocean Space, Venice, as part of the concluding event of the TBA21–Academy's residency program, organized within the framework of STARTS4WaterII and featuring live performance, sound, and participatory installation dedicated to deep listening to the multispecies stories of the Venice lagoon.

 Carlos Casas is a filmmaker and artist whose practice encompasses film, sound, and visual arts.
 His works have been presented at International exhibitions like the Venice Biennale, the Shanghai Biennale, the Bangkok Biennale, and the Istanbul Biennial.
 His films have been screened and awarded at festivals around the world, like the Venice Film Festival, International Film Festival Rotterdam, Buenos Aires International Film Festival, Mexico International Film Festival, CPH DOX Copenhagen, and FID Marseille.
 Retrospectives of his films have been presented international festivals and cinematheques from Madrid, Mexico to Bruxelles, his work has been exhibited and performed in international art institutions and galleries, such as Tate Modern in London, Fondation Cartier, Palais de Tokyo, Centre Pompidou in Paris, NTU CCA Singapore; Hangar Bicocca and La Triennale in Milan, CCCB Barcelona, Matadero Madrid, Museo Nacional Centro de Arte Reina Sofía Madrid, MAAT Lisbon, Bozar, Kunsten Festival des Arts Bruxelles among others.